paulaamaya/notebook-sql/sql-notes.md

 Aggregate functions peform a calculation on column data and return as single row containing the result.
 They ignore `NULL` values unless told not to.

+> Before discussing aggregate functions, it is worth mentioning the `ROUND(num, decimal_places)` function, which takes in a numeric value and an optional number of decimal places to round to.
+It is usually applied to the single values that aggregate functions return.

 The `COUNT` function returns the **number of non-null records in a field**.
 It follows the following syntax:

 ```sql